citizenfx/fivem-docs/content/scripting-reference/events/list/onClientResourceStart.md

 Examples
 --------
-This example prints the name of the resource that was just started.
+This example prints the name of the resource it was in, upon start.

 ##### Lua Example:
 ```lua